It’s 2020, and you’re still into heel drops? You’re a decade late, but better late than never, as they say.

 What’s the point of making a Fresh Foam running shoe with the thickest midsole?
 Because they can, and this shoe is closest New Balance can get to a Hoka.

-The signs are all here; a 4 mm (vs. the Hoka’s 5 mm) drop and a midsole with maximal cushioning for those comfortable distance runs.
+The signs are all here; a 4 mm (vs. the Hoka’s 5 mm) drop and a midsole with maximal cushioning to make those distance runs comfortable.

 2) New Balance Fresh Foam Vongo V4